 Using a robotic vehicle, students "see" places rarely observed and animals that thrive in perpetual darkness

 This unique interdisciplinary, hands-on at-sea course will provide you with the experience of conducting research related to many important oceanographic processes operating within the Northeast Pacific ocean and on the seafloor.
-You will gain experience on a global class research ship using a state-of-the-art underwwater robotic vehicle (ROV) reaching depths of 9000 ft beneath the oceans surface and working on an active submarine volcano >300 miles off the coast of Oregon.
+You will gain experience on a global class research ship using a state-of-the-art underwwater robotic vehicle (ROV) reaching depths of 9000 ft beneath the oceans surface and working on the most active volcano off our coast, Axial Seamount.
+This volcano, located >300 miles offshore, erupted in 1998, 2011, and 2015 and is poised to erupt again in the next few years.
 You will also have the opportunity to produce far-reaching public engagement videos.

-During ~10 day to five week durations at sea, you will work alongside experienced scientists, engineers and the ship’s crew to gain at-sea research and sea-going experience using advanced oceanographic research instruments and vehicles, and you will conduct your own research using data collected with some of these tools.
-This summer the Ocean Observatories Initiative (OOI) Cabled Array VISIONS'18 cruise will be aboard the Scripps Institution of Oceanography research ship the R/V Revelle and will include the ROV Jason.
-The cruise will be from June 20 to August 5th and will include a team of scientists from the College of the Environment - School of Oceanography, engineers from the Applied Physcis Laboratory, and professors from Grays Harbor College.
+During ~10 day to ~5 week durations at sea, you will work alongside experienced scientists, engineers and the ship’s crew to gain at-sea research and sea-going experience using advanced oceanographic research instruments and vehicles, and you will conduct your own research using data collected with some of these tools.
+This summer the Ocean Observatories Initiative (OOI) Cabled Array VISIONS'19 cruise will be aboard the Woods Hole Oceanographic Institution research ship the R/V Atlantis (hosting the deep-diving submersible Alvin), and will include the ROV Jason.
+The cruise will be from May 29 to July 6th and will include a team of scientists from the College of the Environment - School of Oceanography, engineers from the Applied Physcis Laboratory, and professors from Grays Harbor College.
 Over 20 graduate and undergraduate students will participate on this cruise.